sillyjason/auto_data_aggregation/README.md

 <br><br>

-# 🚀 Use Couchbase with a Recurring Timer for Auto Aggregation 🚀
+# 🚀 Use Couchbase for Millisecond-level Auto Aggregation 🚀

 <br>